From ETFs to BTFs

 Additionally, institutional adoption has other positive effects:

-- Creates demand for products that exhibit operational excellence, proper investor protections, security, and transparency, which benefits all types of investors
+- Creates demand for products that exhibit operational excellence, proper investor oversight, security, and transparency, which benefits all types of investors

 - Provides the necessary “social proof” that this is a safe, investable ecosystem